yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_IPC62x.rst

 Typical Boot Flow on AM62x for ARM Linux users
 ----------------------------------------------

-AM62x SOC's have multiple processor cores - Cortex-A53, and a Cortex-M4F ARM core.
+AM62x SOC's have multiple processor cores - Cortex-A53, Cortex-R5F, Cortex-M4F ARM core
 The A53 typically runs a HLOS like Linux/Android.
 The M4F remote core runs No-OS or RTOS (FreeRTOS etc).
 In normal operation, the boot loader (U-Boot/SPL) boots and loads the A53 with the HLOS.
 The A53 then boots the M4F core.

+The R5F firmware runs device manager software (SciServer) along with a demo IPC application.

+Unlike M4F firmware, The R5F firmware is integrated as part of tispl.bin binary and is started early in the boot process by u-boot R5 SPL right after DDR initialization.

 .. note::
     Please note early boot is not yet supported on AM62x devices.